jviosca/Recommender-engine-for-IBM-Watson-Studio-platform/README.md

 # Recommender Engine for IBM Watson Studio platform
-A content-based and collaborative-filtering recommendation system for content items and users at IBM Watson Studio platform
+A content-based and collaborative-filtering recommendation system for content items and users at IBM Watson Studio platform.

 ### Table of Contents